splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-exporter.rst

 The Splunk HTTP Event Collector (HEC) exporter allows the OpenTelemetry Collector to send traces, logs, and metrics to Splunk HEC endpoints.
 The supported pipeline types are ``traces``, ``metrics``, and ``logs``.
 See :ref:`otel-data-processing` for more information.

+.. note:: For information about the HEC receiver, see :ref:`splunk-hec-receiver`.

-The main purpose of the Splunk HEC exporter is to send logs to Log Observer, Splunk Cloud Platform, or Splunk Enterprise.
+The main purpose of the Splunk HEC exporter is to send logs and metrics to Splunk Cloud Platform or Splunk Enterprise.
 Log Observer Connect is now used to pull the Splunk Cloud Platform and Splunk Enterprise indexes into Observability Cloud.
 See :ref:`lo-connect-landing` for more information.

-.. note:: For information about the HEC receiver, see :ref:`splunk-hec-receiver`.
+.. caution:: Splunk Log Observer is no longer available for new users.
+You can continue to use Log Observer if you already have an entitlement.

 Get started
 ======================